SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 }
 ```

-TODO: Info box -- just because this is a refactoring or change that I thought makes sense doesn't mean it's the right choice or the only possible choice.
-These sorts of choices are driven by the shared experience of your team, and trade-offs like readability, performance.
+**There's always more than one way to code it!** Just because this is a refactoring or change that I thought makes sense doesn't mean it's the right choice or the only possible choice.
+These sorts of choices are driven by the shared experience of your team, and trade-offs like readability and performance.

-TODO: You can find this change at nunit-03-refactoring.
+{: .notice--info}

+{% include santa_checkpoint.html tagname="nunit-03-refactoring" %}

 This cycle is what's known as the "Red, Green, Refactor" cycle.
 We wrote a failing test (red), wrote just enough code to make it pass (green), and then eventually we hit a place where we wanted to change the production code, and could do so while guaranteeing via our tests that no functionality was broken (refactoring).
 This is where we start to really experience the benefits of test-first development (though the true benefit of TDD in my opinion has already happened -- breaking down the problem into small pieces that we can reason about independently).

 ## Next up: X and Y Coordinates

 Our next set of tests will check the coordinates when moving and facing a certain direction.
 We'll start with the x coordinate.
-We'll have to think about how moving forward or backward when facing each direction will affect the X axis (the one that runs side to side, not up and down, for those of us like me who were never awesome at geometry TODO: emoji).
+We'll have to think about how moving forward or backward when facing each direction will affect the X axis (the one that runs side to side, not up and down, for those of us like me who were never awesome at geometry :upside_down_face: ).

 The list of tests here is roughly: